geisonbiazus/blog/posts/test-driven-development-a-step-by-step-guide.md

 // ...
 type ViewPostUseCase struct {
   postRepo PostRepo
 }

 func NewViewPostUseCase(postRepo PostRepo) *ViewPostUseCase {
   return &ViewPostUseCase{postRepo: postRepo}
 }

 func (u *ViewPostUseCase) Run(path string) (RenderedPost, error) {
   err := u.postRepo.GetPostByPath(path)
   return RenderedPost{}, err
 }
 ```

 First, we added the `PostRepo` interface to the struct and as a parameter in the constructor function.
-Then in the `Run` method, we call the `GetPostByPath` to get the error back and return it.
+Then in the `Run` method, we call `GetPostByPath` to get the error back and return it.

 The last thing missing is to adjust the test setup function to pass the `PostRepoSpy` to the `blog.NewViewPostUseCase` constructor: